Tupevarj/SurgeryRoomSimulation/README.md

 ## Assignments

-Assignment 3 results are available in Exmples\Assignments\A3 folder.\
+Assignment 3 results are available in Exmples\Assignments\A3 folder.
-**Assignment 4 results will be available soon in Examples\Assignments\A4 folder...**
+Assignment 4 results are available in Examples\Assignments\A4 folder.